-Ovitrap survey was conducted in housing areas of four different habitat types of Dibrugarh (27.4705° N, 94.9125° E) and Tinsukia (27.4886° N, 95.3558° E) district of upper Brahmaputra valley of Assam on a fourth nightly basis for a period of one year (2019-2020) and to obtained a comparative view along with this habitat types, the ovitrap survey was also conducted in four different dengue endemic zones of Assam, Guwahati which falls under lower Brahmaputra valley of Assam.
+Ovitrap survey was conducted in housing areas of four different habitat types of Dibrugarh (27.4705° N, 94.9125° E) and Tinsukia (27.4886° N, 95.3558° E) district of upper Brahmaputra valley of Assam on a fortnightly basis for a period of one year (2019-2020).
+In order to remove sampling bias, the ovitrap survey was also conducted in four different dengue endemic habitats of Guwahati, Assam which comes under lower Brahmaputra valley of Assam.
 India.
-Mostly the ovitrap is a black plastic container of varying sizes.
+The ovitrap used was a black plastic container of average sizes(18x11cm).
 The inner walls of ovitraps were lined with Whitman filter paper of size 190 mm.
-Two-thirds of the ovitrap filled with water and filter paper was dipped in that water which act as a female Aedes oviposition site.
-In each household of all the study sites, the ovitraps were placed in three different consecutive heights (3ft, 6ft and 12ft) in a shady place near the houses.
+Two-thirds of the ovitrap was filled with water and filter papers covering the inside were dipped into water to act as a female Aedes oviposition site.
+In each household of all the study sites, the ovitraps were placed in three different consecutive heights (3^{ft}, 6^{ft} and 12^{ft}) in a shady place near dwelling houses.
 Thus, a total of 240 ovitraps were installed in all the study sites.
 Each ovitrap was marked with a serial number, date and study sites.
 Global Positioning System coordinates (Garmin eTrex 10×) was use to record the coordinates of study sites (Plate 1).